seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Enter MARDIAN*

 **CLEOPATRA**
-Let it alone; let’s to billiards: come, Charmian.
+Let it alone; let's to billiards: come, Charmian.

 **CHARMIAN**
 My arm is sore; best play with Mardian.

 **CLEOPATRA**
-As well a woman with an eunuch play’d
+As well a woman with an eunuch play'd
 As with a woman.
-Come, you’ll play with me, sir?
+Come, you'll play with me, sir?

 **MARDIAN**
 As well as I can, madam.

 **CLEOPATRA**
-And when good will is show’d, though’t come
+And when good will is show'd, though't come
 too short,
 The actor may plead pardon.
-I’ll none now:
+I'll none now:
-Give me mine angle; we’ll to the river: there,
+Give me mine angle; we'll to the river: there,
 My music playing far off, I will betray
-Tawny-finn’d fishes; my bended hook shall pierce
+Tawny-finn'd fishes; my bended hook shall pierce
 Their slimy jaws; and, as I draw them up,
-I’ll think them every one an Antony,
+I'll think them every one an Antony,
-And say ‘Ah, ha! you’re caught.’
+And say 'Ah, ha! you're caught.'

 **CHARMIAN**
-’Twas merry when
+'Twas merry when
-You wager’d on your angling; when your diver
+You wager'd on your angling; when your diver
 Did hang a salt-fish on his hook, which he
 With fervency drew up.

 **CLEOPATRA**
-That time,–O times!–
+That time,--O times!--
-I laugh’d him out of patience; and that night
+I laugh'd him out of patience; and that night
-I laugh’d him into patience; and next morn,
+I laugh'd him into patience; and next morn,
 Ere the ninth hour, I drunk him to his bed;
 Then put my tires and mantles on him, whilst
 I wore his sword Philippan.